ahnlak-rp2040/arborescence/README.md

 as a background.

 The moon and sun use hardware sprites; leaves brighten during the day to make them stand out a bit better at midday.
+Stars come out at night.

 Rendering is kept minimal - the trees are only redrawn when they grow, or when the background has changed - because the PicoVision really doesn't like drawing a lot of (non-horizontal) lines.

-The graphics are all mind, and are ... terrible.
+The graphics are all mine, and are ... terrible.
 Sorry.
+Apart from the bird, that I stole from @Gadgetoid's "floppy birb" example.

 The sprites are compiled into `cpp`/`hpp` files with the `pv_image.py` script, which is cannibalised from a script doing a similar job for the PicoSystem.